hypertidy/whatarelief/README.md

 <img src="man/figures/README-aws-global-2.png" width="100%" />

-But, we always fall back to our GEBCO 2019 source to fill the gap even with a custom source (note we can provide any number of sources, in any mix of extents and projections and resolutions).
+But, we can fall back to our GEBCO 2019 source to fill the gap even with a custom source (note we can provide any number of sources, in any mix of extents and projections and resolutions).

 ``` r
 gebco <- "/vsicurl/https://public.services.aad.gov.au/datasets/science/GEBCO_2019_GEOTIFF/GEBCO_2019.tif"